umbra-ai1/umbra-ai/README.md

 -  **Privacy-first hosted inference** — Umbra runs high-quality open models with zero tracking or data retention
 -  **Built for scale** — Roadmap includes 65B+ model support, distributed inference, and fine-tuned deployments

+> Note: While the current UI is based on OpenWebUI, chats will not be saved or retained in our deployment.

 ---

 ## Built for: